CartoDB/cartoframes/docs/support/01-support-options.md

 * [Report an issue](https://github.com/CartoDB/cartoframes/issues/new) in Github.
 * Engine Plan customers have additional access to enterprise-level support through CARTO's support representatives.

-If you just want to describe an issue or share an idea, just <a class="typeform-share" href="https://cartohq.typeform.com/to/mH6RRl" data-mode="popup" target="_blank"> send your feedback</a>
+If you just want to describe an issue or share an idea, just <a class="typeform-share" href="https://cartohq.typeform.com/to/mH6RRl" data-mode="popup" target="_blank">send your feedback</a>

-### Issues on Github
+### Issues on GitHub

-If you think you may have found a bug, or if you have a feature request that you would like to share with the CARTOFrames team, please [open an issue](https://github.com/CartoDB/cartoframes/issues/new).
+If you think you may have found a bug, or if you have a feature request that you would like to share with the CARTOframes team, please [open an issue](https://github.com/CartoDB/cartoframes/issues/new).

 ### Community support on GIS Stack Exchange